 - performance at work or school

-To get help, you can start by talking to your primary healthcare provider.
+To get help, you can start by talking with your primary healthcare professional.
 They can give you a referral to a therapist or other professional who specializes in dealing with excessive worrying.
 You can also try finding one on your own.

 How to find a therapist

 Finding a therapist can feel daunting, but it doesn’t have to be.
 Start by asking yourself a few basic questions: